 NZ IFRS 15 is fully converged with equivalent new US GAAP guidance, and contains significantly more prescriptive and precise requirements in comparison with existing NZ IFRS.
 This means that for many entities, the timing and profile of revenue recognition will change.
-In some areas the changes will be very significant and will require careful planning, including for commercial effects.
+In some areas, the changes will be very significant and will require careful planning, including for commercial effects.

-For entities in the manufacturing sector, BDO's initial analysis of NZ IFRS 15 indicates that the following areas may be of particular significance:
+For entities in the media sector, BDO's initial analysis of NZ IFRS 15 indicates that the following areas may be of particular significance:

-- ls revenue recognised at a single point in time, or over a period of time? - If revenue is recognised over time, how should progress towards completion be measured and recognised? - Will a contract need to be 'unbundled' into two or more components?
-Alternatively, will two or more contracts need to be 'bundled' into a single overall obligation? - ▶ How should contracts which include variable amounts of consideration be dealt with? - ▶ How should modifications to contracts be dealt with? - Should costs associated with obtaining a contract be capitalised, or expensed immediately? - What adjustments are required for the effects of the time value of money (a 'financing component')? - ▶ What changes will be required to internal controls and processes?
+- ▶ Is revenue recognised at a single point in time, or over a period of time? - If revenue is recognised over time, how should progress towards completion be measured and recognised? - Will a contract need to be 'unbundled' into two or more components?
+Alternatively, will two or more contracts need to be 'bundled' into a single overall obligation? - ► How is it determined whether an entity is a principal or an agent? - ▶ How should contracts which include variable amounts of consideration be dealt with? - ► How should modifications to contracts be dealt with? - ► Should costs associated with obtaining a contract be capitalised, or expensed immediately? - What adjustments are required for the effects of the time value of money (a 'financing component')? - ▶ What changes will be required to internal controls and processes?

 NZ IFRS 15 also introduces significantly more disclosures about revenue recognition.
 It is possible that new and/or modified internal processes will be needed in order to obtain the necessary information.
 NZ IFRS 15 is applicable for annual periods beginning on or after 1 January 2018.
 Earlier application is permitted.